 Long gone are the days where fathers based their identity primarily on their status in society or rank at work.
 Today, fathers see their defining characteristic as far more personal.
 In fact, 57 percent of fathers say that being a dad is extremely important to their overall identity.

 Many fathers are also striving to be more hands-on with their children’s upbringing.
 One recent study found that today 16 percent of stay-at-home parents are fathers—that’s roughly two million fathers.
 While this is a small fraction of American fathers, the number is growing.
 In 1989, only 10 percent of parents were stay-at-home fathers.
 And on top of that 48 percent of fathers in the Pew Research study said that they would prefer to be home with their children, but have to work because their family needs an income.

 While the hustle and bustle of everyday life will probably never go away, the number of helpful tools and advice for both mothers and fathers are constantly growing and making things easier for parents.
 Childhood is such a formative and short part of a person’s life—taking a more mindful approach to life will keep fathers from missing out.

 Bonus.
 Want to learn more about the rise of stay-at-home dads?
-Check out this article.Tags: fatherhood, mindful family, mindful living, stay at home dad, stress
+Check out this article.Tags: fatherhood, mindful family, mindfulness, stay at home dad, stress